What Plants Need

 Keeping your plants well spaced and ensuring there is plenty of room between nearby walls, hedges, tall structures and your plants will provide good air circulation.
 The plant label will tell you how much distance to put between each plant so they can comfortably grow by listing the plant’s spread or width.
 The spread is how wide you can expect the plant to grow.

 Knowing your plant’s needs gives you the ability to diagnose most problems that can come up.
-It can be tricky because sometimes different problems can cause similar symptoms.
+It can be tricky because different problems can cause similar symptoms.
 The trick is to pinpoint the likely cause by a process of elimination using the plant’s needs as a guideline.